 Children are engaged and motivated.
 Staff observe where children play and regularly review how the spaces within the nursery are used.
 This helps staff to create opportunities for children to choose where they would like to play and what they would like to play with.
 Staff provide good support for children's physical health.
-They encourage children to follow good hygiene routines and provide frequent opportunities for them to exercise.
+They encourage them to follow good hygiene routines and provide frequent opportunities for them to exercise.
 Staff support children's social skills well.
 They act as positive role models and socialise with children during snack times and throughout other daily routines.
 Children listen well to adults.
 Staff use a variety of methods to promote children's good behaviour and support them to take turns.
-Children demonstrate a sense of pride and responsibility and help staff to tidy up.
-Staff provide a range of experiences to help children learn about the world around them and to respect other cultures.
+Children demonstrate a sense of pride in their work and in their achievements.
+Staff provide a range of experiences to help children learn about the world around them and respect other cultures.